maryamsh62/Bike-Sale-Indian-Excel-Project/README.md

   - **High Usage** (>=41 Km)
   - **Moderate Usage** (>=21 Km)
   - **Lower Usage** (<21 Km)
-  These buckets group bikes by how heavily they are used, based on Avg Daily Distance(Km).
+  These buckets group bikes by how heavily they are used, based on average daily distance (km).

 - `Engin Capacity Groups:`